diskoverdata/diskover-docs/source_files/user_media_edition_telestream_plugins.md

 #### How to Submit a File for Transcoding

 1. Search for the desired file(s) within Diskover as you would normaly do.
-2. You can launch transcoding jobs via **File Action > submit to Vantage** by first selecting a single file or multiple files in the results pane and then select **submit to Vantage**:
+2. You can launch transcoding jobs by first selecting a single file or multiple files in the results pane and then select **File Action > submit to Vantage**:

 ![Image: Select File Action](images/image_aja_edition_telestream_vantage_selection_multiple_files.png)

-3. You can also click the File Action/gear icon located in the results pane to launch a single transcoding job > select **submit to Vantage**:
+3. You can also launch Vantage in the results pane for a single transcoding job by selecting **File Action > submit to Vantage**:

 ![Image: Select Submit to Vantage](images/image_aja_edition_telestream_vantage_selection.png)